 - dry mouth, lips, and eyes

 - emptying your bladder very little, and fewer than 4 times a day

 It is also important to note that if dehydration goes unchecked, it can have more serious implications.
-Dehydration can lead to urinary tract infections (UTIs) and in some cases, cause seizures and kidney failure.
+Untreated symptoms of dehydration in elderly people can lead to urinary tract infections (UTIs) and in some cases, cause seizures and kidney failure.

 - Little or no urination